theotherp/nzbhydra/README.md

+**Archiving note**
+This project is archived.
+It hasn't been updated in years and contains known security issues.

 NZBHydra is a meta search for NZB indexers.
 It provides easy access to a number of raw and newznab based indexers.
 You can search all your indexers from one place and use it as indexer source for tools like Sonarr or CouchPotato.

 ### Note